FgForrest/evitaDB/docs/user/en/use/api/write-data.md

 [Creating new entity example](/docs/user/en/use/api/example/create-new-entity.graphql)
 </SourceCodeTabs>

-Because these GraphQL mutations are also for updating existing ones, evitaDB will automatically either create a new entity with specified mutations (and possibly a primary key) or update an existing one if a primary key of an existing entity is specified.
+Because these GraphQL mutations are also for updating existing entities, evitaDB will automatically either create a new entity with specified mutations (and possibly a primary key) or update an existing one if a primary key of an existing entity is specified.
 You can further customize the behavior of the mutation by specifying the `entityExistence` argument.